-Being in a car accident is a life altering event that has a a number of possible physical ramifications for your body.
-Wherever your pain is, from head to toe, we have the experts on hand who can identify its source, work to eliminate it, and get you feeling better.
+Being in a car accident is a life-altering event that has a number of possible physical ramifications for your body.
+Wherever your pain is, from head to toe, we have the experts on hand who can identify its source, work to eliminate it and get you feeling better.

 We treat car accident injuries ranging from mild aches and pains to serious back injury.
 Whether you were involved in a fender bender or head-on-collision, we understand that your pain can be intense and requires expert attention.

 Car Accident Injuries and Recovery

 Here are just a few of the more common car accident injuries we have seen and treated: